Neo-Desktop/Longhorn-TN3270/README.md

 This is mostly for educational purposes only Documentation is non-existent

-If you're interested in how I black-box tested the original samples, checkout [tree/blackbox](/tree/blackbox "the blackbox branch")
+If you're interested in how I black-box tested the original samples, checkout [the blackbox branch](../../tree/blackbox "the blackbox branch")

 I just /really/ enjoy taking things apart and trying to put them back together